 Please also see the HDCP menu item in 'Adjust sources', as this controls availability of HDCP at the DVI input.
+The status message given in brackets has the following meaning:

 Status message Description Effect No display There is no display attached (HOTPLUG is low).
 Nothing will be output on the DVI connector.
 Unavailable The device attached is not capable of supporting HDCP.
 As the DVI output cannot be HDCP encrypted, then a HDCP-encrypted source cannot be selected for scaling.
 Supported The device attached is capable of HDCP, but the output is not currently encrypted.
 As the DVI output is not HDCP encrypted, then a HDCP-encrypted source cannot be selected for scaling.
 Active The device attached is capable of HDCP, and the output from the unit is encrypted.
 As the DVI output is HDCP encrypted, then a HDCP-encrypted source can be selected for scaling.
 Note that no other output connector (SDI, CV, YC, YUV or RGBHV) will function - since they are not encrypted.
 Rep. supprt The repeater unit (e.g. scaler) attached is capable of HDCP, but the output is not currently encrypted.
 As the DVI output is not HDCP encrypted, then a HDCP-encrypted source cannot be selected for scaling.
+Rep. active The repeater unit (e.g. scaler) attached is capable of HDCP, and the output from the unit is encrypted.
+As the DVI output is HDCP encrypted, then a HDCP-encrypted source can be selected for scaling.
+Note that no other output connector (SDI, CV, YC, YUV or RGBHV) will function - since they are not encrypted.